-This time of year many businesses are dealing with seasonal demands and stock control.
-Seasonal trends come in many forms: increased sales of perfumes for the holidays, decreased sales in building products during the northern hemisphere winter, or increased sales of swimwear in the southern hemisphere summer.
+At this time of year many businesses are dealing with seasonal demands and stock control.
+Seasonal trends come in many forms: increased sales of wine for the holidays, increased sales in HVAC systems during the northern hemisphere summer, or increased sales of ski gear in the southern hemisphere winter.

-Regardless of the seasonal trend your business is dealing with, the key to success for a product-focused business is to have the right product, in the right place, at the right time.
-In Australian terms, sending products from the Adelaide warehouse to Melbourne when your Sydney branch is running low isn't going to increase sales.
+Regardless of the seasonal trend your business is dealing with, the key to success for a distribution business is to have the right product, in the right place, at the right time.
+In American terms, sending products from the Allentown warehouse to Philadelphia when your Pittsburgh branch is running low isn't going to increase sales.

 Seasonal trends: Know what is likely to happen

-Planning for seasonal trends consist mainly of two main metrics:
+Planning for seasonal trends consist mainly of three metrics:

 2. How much have you sold year-on-year?